 Do It Yourself (or possibly with a friend)

-Because we at IDC are big believers in self-study and lots of home practice, we offer an online bench test mastery course for international dentists where Dr. Alyssa will mentor you and provide the feedback and guidance you need to do ideal preps.
+Because we at IDC are big believers in self-study and lots of home practice, we offer an online bench test mastery course for international dentists and international students where Dr. Alyssa will mentor you and provide the feedback and guidance you need to do ideal preps.
 Dr. Alyssa graduated from UCLA’s Advanced Standing Program in 2012.
 She was accepted into their program in 2010 thanks to her willingness to spend the time and effort necessary to perfect her preps at home, allowing her to pass UCLA’s bench test.
 She’s helped hundreds gain acceptances into advanced standing programs all over the U.S. since that time, all through her online course Bench Test Mastery.
 If you are preparing in a location where it is difficult to find a hands-on course, if you want to save money while still getting premiere mentorship, or if you simply want to compliment an in-person course with a way to continue practicing at home, this could be a great option for you.

 Having gone through the process myself, I feel that the expectations of bench test results are getting higher every year.
 Please do not make the mistake of underestimating the high standards of these exams.